 Another method which works well for our toys and others - both plastic and wood - is a solution of bleach and water used by many preschool teachers to clean multiple toys quickly.
 The solution kills 99% of germs on an object's surface.

-To do this safely, mix ½ cup of bleach into a gallon of water and completely submerge the toys to make sure all surfaces have been soaked.
+To do this safely, mix ½ cup of bleach into a gallon of water in a bucket, and completely submerge the toys to make sure all surfaces have been soaked.
 Then rinse and air dry the toys on a clean towel.
 Do not leave toys in the bleach/water mixture for an extended period, as the bleach can discolor materials if left in for too long.
 Wear gloves if your hands are sensitive to bleach, and use no more than ½ cup per gallon of water.

 We have tested both methods and have found no problems with either one.
 Now back to the important part... play!